IDAES/idaes-pse/docs/technical_specs/model_libraries/power_generation/carbon_capture/mea_solvent_system/unit_models/phe.rst

 The Plate Heat Exchanger unit model writes additional ``Constraints`` beyond those written by the HeatExchangerNTU class.

-The overall heat transfer coefficient is calcuated using the following correaltion:
+The overall heat transfer coefficient is calculated using the following correlation:

 .. math::
   U == \frac{1}{\frac{1}{U_{hot}} + \frac{g_{plate}}{k_{plate}} + \frac{1}{U_{cold}}}

-For heat exchangers with an even number of passes, the follwoing correlation is used for the effectiveness factor:
+For heat exchangers with an even number of passes, the following correlation is used for the effectiveness factor:

 .. math::
   \epsilon = \frac{(1 - exp(-\frac{NTU}{{channels}} \times (1 - C_{ratio})))}{(1 - C_{ratio} \times exp(-\frac{NTU}{{channels}} \times (1 - C_{ratio})))}

-For heat exchangers with an odd number of passes, the follwoing correlation is used for the effectiveness factor:
+For heat exchangers with an odd number of passes, the following correlation is used for the effectiveness factor:

 .. math::
   \epsilon = \frac{(1 - exp(-\frac{NTU}{{channels}} \times (1 + C_{ratio})))}{(1 + C_{ratio})}